-This Friday, Nov.
-11, is Veteran's Day.
-Sure, it's a day off from work or school for some — but it's actually so much more than that.
+Nov.
+11 is Veterans Day.
+It's a day off from work or school for some — but it's so much more than that.
 It's a day to say thank you to our friends, neighbors and community members who serve in our nation's armed forces.
 It's not about war and whether or not you support it.
 It's about the people who go off and leave their families for months, or even years at a time, in support of our country.

 1. Say the words: If you know a veteran, whether it's your neighbor or someone you pass on your morning commute, take a minute to say thank you.
 Just two simple words, but they sure do mean a lot.

-5. Volunteer: Talk to your local veteran's organizations, American Legion or Veteran's of Foreign Wars, to see how you can help.
-Bring a meal to a homebound vet or send a thank-you card to a vet in your area and you could really make their day.
+5. Volunteer: Talk to your local veteran organizations, the American Legion or Veterans of Foreign Wars to see how you can help.
+Bring a meal to a homebound vet, or send a thank-you card to a vet in your area, and you could make someone's day.

-7. Never forget: Ask any veteran what they would want for Veteran's Day and they will likely all say the same thing — for Americans to remember and appreciate their sacrifices.
+7. Never forget: Ask most veterans what they would want for Veterans Day and they will likely all say the same thing — for Americans to remember and appreciate their sacrifices.
 Again, it's not about war.
-It's about the people — the soldiers who put themselves in harm's way so that we don't have to.
+It's about the people — the soldiers who put themselves in harm's way so we don't have to.
 And it's certainly worth remembering, and saying thanks.